 As a chronic over thinker of the logistic of things, I have decided to not stress about this point.
 Obviously it would be great to have a dedicated space.
-However we live in a tiny place and there’s not really anywhere for creating a ‘home school’ as such.
+And if you have the opportunity to have a dedicated homeschool space, then take advantage of it!
+We live in a tiny place and there’s not really anywhere for creating a ‘home school’ as such.
 But I do believe that learning can happen anywhere.
 We have a nice big dining room table and of course all the forests, beaches, lagoons, rivers and mountains one could ask for.

 How to Start Homeschooling in Terms of ‘School at Home’

 As with anything, my kids do best when prepped well in advance.
 This could be something as simple as going to the shop.
 They need to be given boundaries and also a sequence of events so as not to get overwhelmed.
 The same will go for ‘school at home’.
 They are still not 100% keen on going to school and often will still cry or refuse to enter the classroom, much to the dismay of their teacher.
 So I have planted the seeds of ‘teacher mummy’ and ‘school at home’.
+And we will be having a deschooling period.
 They’re obviously not sure of the actual practicalities of this but are interested in these concepts.
 When we’ve actually started school, there will also be a visual schedule that will help them to cope with the learning day.

 How to Start Homeschooling in Terms of Socialisation